meribold/meribold.org/virtual-environments-9487.md

 ## What's the point?

-When we run our copy of the Python binary, the `pyvenv.cfg` file changes what happens during startup: the presence of the `home` key tells Python <!--that--> the binary belongs to a virtual environment, the <!--key's--> value (`/usr/bin`) tells it where to find a complete Python installation that includes the standard library.
+When we run our copy of the Python binary, the `pyvenv.cfg` file changes what happens during startup: the presence of the `home` key tells Python the binary belongs to a virtual environment, the key's value (`/usr/bin`) tells it where to find a complete Python installation that includes the standard library.

 The bottom line is that `./lib/python3.6/site-packages` becomes part of the [module search path][].
 The point is that we can now install packages to that location, in particular,